Do I need an architect?

 When you improve your home, one of the first decisions you need to make is whether or not you need an architect.
 It can have a big impact on the cost and quality of the building works.
 We look at when it is a good idea to have one and the pros and cons of working with an architect.

 How do I know if I need an architect?

-- There is no law saying you have to employ an architect – it is up to you
+There is no law saying you have to employ an architect.
+It is up to you.

 What are the advantages of having an architect?

-- Architects are highly trained and are especially good as seeing the “big picture” – in making the best of the space you have, in getting interesting designs, in ensuring the light is right, the feel is good, and that the house works.
+If you engage an architect, you will pretty much always end up with a better end product.
+They are highly trained and especially good at seeing the “big picture”.
+They make the best use of the space you have, give interesting designs, ensure the light is right, the feel is good, and the house works.

-- An architect can also help you find the best builder, project manage the whole works, and keep within budget.
+An architect can also help you find the best builder, project manage the whole works, and keep within budget.
 The architect is the expert eyes and ears, whose job it is to represent your interests with builders and local authorities.

-- Architects are also subject to a statutory code of practice and have Professional Indemnity Insurance to protect their clients.
+They are also subject to a statutory code of practice and have Professional Indemnity Insurance to protect their clients.